Various forms of assessment are used in University examinations: written paper, practical test, portfolio submission, take-away paper and recital.

 The First Year

 The first year ends with the First Public Examination, Preliminary Examination in Music (‘Prelims’).
-It is necessary to pass Prelims before proceeding to further study.
 In the first year students study three compulsory papers:- Techniques of Composition and Keyboard Skills, Analysis, and Special Topics.
-They also offer two options out of Issues in the Study of Music, Extended Essay, Composition and Performance.
+They also choose two options out of Foundations in the Study of Music, Extended Essay, Introduction to Music Ethnography, Composition and Performance.

 The Second and Third Years

-In order to give you an idea of how this works – here is What our Students are Studying Now
+In order to give you an example of what modules you could study – here is What students are studying now

 Colleges also set internal exams called ‘Collections’.
 These are designed to give focus to an undergraduate’s studies, to monitor progress, and to provide practice in examination technique.
 The forms of assessment vary from examination to examination, and from College to College.
 The results of the Collections do not form part of the University Examinations.